cwensel/cascading/README.md

 core processing APIs (Pipes, Functions, etc), but in an effort to resolve inconsistencies, minor semantic changes may be necessary.

-It is important to note that *we do reserve to make breaking changes to the new query planner API through the 3.x releases*.
+It is important to note that *we do reserve to make breaking changes to the new query planner API through the 4.x releases*.
 This allows us to respond to bugs and performance issues without issuing new major releases.
-Cascading 4.0 will keep the public query planner APIs stable.

 The source and tags for all stable releases can be found here:
 [https://github.com/Cascading/cascading](https://github.com/Cascading/cascading)